 Belt and Pulley Devices, the Simple Answer.

-The solution is simple.
 Consider the vertical sections of belt.
 Each of these has 5 rods and 5 sliding weights.
-The weights are equal on the left belt segment and the right belt segment.
+These weights are responsible for the forces acting on the belt where the rods are attached.
+These forces are equal on the left belt segment and the right belt segment.
 Therefore the upper pulley supports the same weight on its left and right sides, and there's no net torque to turn the pulley.
 This is true no matter where each weight is on its rod.
 End of story.

 But you still may be bothered about the apparent torque imbalance that may have initially distracted you from seeing this solution.
 You need to do a proper force and torque analysis using free-body diagrams.

 Consider a belt made up of short rigid sections linked together, with a rod rigidly attached to each, and a sliding weight on the rod.
 Now, let's break this system down by looking at just two of these, one on the side of the belt which allows the weight to slide to the far end of the rod well away from the belt, and one on the other side, where the weight rests near the belt.
 [Fig 2-1] The belt links tilt, and the gravitational torque on the weight is balanced by the couple due to the belt tension.
 [Fig 2-2] The belt sections above and below the link are now a bit off vertical, and this causes horizontal comonents of force at the upper and lower pulleys, where the belt contacts the pulleys.
 [Fig 2-3] And, in turn, the pulley bearings counter these forces with two horizontal forces, forming a couple.
 But remember, horizontal forces at the bearings cannot cause the pulleys to rotate.
 So there is more torque on the right side, but this is balanced by the torque due to horizontal forces at the pulley bearings.
 The net torque on the system is zero.
 [Fig 2-4]